chef/mixlib-cli/README.md

 - `:proc`: If set, the configuration value will be set to the return value of this proc.
 - `:in`: An array containing the list of accepted values

-If you need access to the leftover options that aren't captured in the config, you can get at them through +cli_arguments+ (referring to the above definition of MyCLI).
+If you need access to the leftover options that aren't captured in the `parsed_options`, you can get at them through +cli_arguments+ (referring to the above definition of MyCLI).

 ```ruby
 # ARGV = [ '-c', 'foo.rb', '-l', 'debug', 'file1', 'file2', 'file3' ]